-Jasmine McMonagle: Richard Burke sentenced to 14 years in prison
+Jasmine McMonagle: Richard Burke jailed for 14 years over killing

 The court heard that his responsibility for the killing was substantially diminished by a mental disorder.

-He said that Burke's condition was impacted by drug and alcohol use which he "deliberately" partook in while failing to comply with his medication.
+Mr Justice Burns said that Burke's condition was impacted by drug and alcohol use which he "deliberately" partook in while failing to comply with his medication.

 Despite his condition, the judge said Burke knew that what he was doing was wrong, understood the nature of what he was doing and he could have stopped himself.